buddhist-uni/buddhist-uni.github.io/_content/monographs/vimuttimagga.md

 pages: 362
 ---

-An ancient meditation manual preserved in Chinese translation and one of the sources for [Buddhaghosa's Visuddhimagga](/content/canon/vsm_buddhaghosa), the Vimuttimagga remains probably our clearest window into the pedagogical world of the earlies meditation teachers after the Buddha.
+An ancient meditation manual preserved in Chinese translation and one of the sources for [Buddhaghosa's Visuddhimagga](/content/canon/vsm_buddhaghosa), the Vimuttimagga remains probably our clearest window into the pedagogical world of the first meditation teachers after the Buddha.